SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 A ventilator is a machine that breathes for you or helps you breathe.
 It is also called a breathing machine or respirator.
 The ventilator:

-• Is attached to a computer with knobs and buttons that are controlled by a respiratory therapist, nurse, or health care provider.
+• Is a computerized machine with knobs and buttons that are controlled by a respiratory therapist, nurse, or health care provider.

 • Has tubes that connect to the person through a breathing tube.
 The breathing tube is placed in the person's mouth or in an opening through the neck into the windpipe (trachea).
 This opening is called a tracheostomy.
 It is often needed for those who have to be on the ventilator for a longer period of time.